pilothobs/Trading_system/DEVELOPMENT_NOTES.md

 - Implemented monitoring to track resource usage during trading
 - Analysis showed current CPU and memory usage is acceptable
 - Will continue monitoring as more agents are added to determine if GPU acceleration is needed

+### Backup Strategy
+- Primary backup to GitHub repository for code
+- Secondary backup to Google Drive for complete project state
+- Automated backups triggered by changes or on a schedule
+- Retention policy to manage backup storage efficiently

 ## Usage Examples